GALLERY

 Click on the title to see more images

 Grinder is a machine that has functioned through history by hand, horse, water, wind and electricity.
 It is used to break down hard products into particles.
-In the past they were made in two parts, the floor that is flat and static to hold the product and the grinding stone, the upper piece that was turned so it rolled and crushed what is between them.
+In the past they were made in two parts, the floor that was flat and static to hold the product and the grinding stone, the upper piece that was turned so it rolled and crushed what was between them.

 Above from left to right:

-Ball mill is an electorally controlled machines that turn, grind and mix materials
+Ball mill is an electrically controlled machine that turns, grinds and mixes materials.

 ca: XAMOTA